JustinTArthur/ddbcereal/docs/usage.rst

       to the ``allow_inexact`` parameter.

-      When enabled, attempts to serialize invalid numbers will result in a ``ValueError`` being raised.
+      When enabled, attempts to serialize invalid numbers will result in a :py:exc:`ValueError` being raised.
 When disabled, serialization is faster, but mistakes might only be caught after the serialized value has been sent to DynamoDB.

    :param bool raw_transport: Indicates that values have not been
       pre-processed.
 For example, Base 64 strings have not been converted to bytes.
 Use this when using the AWS HTTP API without an AWS SDK.

-   :param DateFormat datetime_format: Determines how Python datetimes should be
+   :param DateFormat datetime_format: Determines how Python
+      :py:class:`~datetime.datetime`\ s should be serialized.
+Possible
-      serialized.
-Possible enumerations are available on the ddbcereal top level module and the DateFormat enum:
+      enumerations are available on the ddbcereal top level module and the :py:class:`~ddbcereal.DateFormat` enum.

+   :param DynamoDBType fraction_type: Determines how Python
+      :py:class:`~fractions.Fraction`\ s should be serialized.
+Must be :py:attr:`~ddbcereal.DynamoDBType.NUMBER` or
+      :py:attr:`~ddbcereal.DynamoDBType.STRING`.
+Enumerations are available on
+      the ddbcereal top level module and the :py:class:`~ddbcereal.DynamoDBType` enum.

+   :param DynamoDBType empty_set_type: When an empty set is serialized, make
+      the set this DynamoDB type.
+Must be :py:attr:`~ddbcereal.DynamoDBType.NUMBER_SET`,
+      :py:attr:`~ddbcereal.DynamoDBType.STRING_SET`, or
+      :py:attr:`~ddbcereal.DynamoDBType.BINARY_SET`.
+Enumerations are available
+      on the ddbcereal top level module and the :py:class:`~ddbcereal.DynamoDBType` enum.

 .. autoclass:: ddbcereal.DateFormat
    :members:

-   :param DynamoDBType fraction_type: Determines how Python ``Fraction`` s should
-      be serialized.
-Possible enumerations are available on the ddbcereal top level module and the DynamoDBType enum:

 .. autoclass:: ddbcereal.DynamoDBType
    :members:
    :undoc-members:

 Deserialize DynamoDB Data into Python
 -------------------------------------